 Send buses to the minority communities.

-All right, I want to thank you both for being with us.
+I want to thank you both for being with us.

-Uh Reverend C. L. Bryan, author of The Race for Freedom, Senior Fellow of Freedom Works, Araldo Rivera, Fox News legal analyst and author of the Geraldo Show.
+Reverend C.L.
+Bryan, author of The Race for Freedom, Senior Fellow of Freedom Works, Raldo Rivera, Fox News legal analyst and author of The Geraldo Show.

 Thank you both.

-You want to be a part of the program, but you've got to be a farmer.
+800-941-Sean, you want to be a part of the program, but you've got to be a farmer.

-That's the only that's the only criteria.
+That's the only criteria.

-Yeah, country boy will survive, and uh these comments now really have ticked off a lot of people, as it should.
+And these comments now really have ticked off a lot of people, as it should.

 I mean, it's incredible.

-It is the the amount of sophisticated science, chemistry, everything in between is unbelievable and how great our farmers are.
+It is the amount of sophisticated science, chemistry, everything in between is unbelievable and how great our farmers are.

-And for, you know, this this arrogant elitist snob, Michael Bloomberg.
+And for, you know, this arrogant elitist snob, Michael Bloomberg, well, I could teach anybody to be a farmer.

-It's you know, come on, really.
+It's, you know, come on, really?

-I'm like, you gotta be kidding me.
+I'm like, you've got to be kidding me.

-I mean, Can you really be that stupid, that breathtakingly ignorant about America's great farmers?
+Can you really be that stupid, that breathtakingly ignorant about America's great farmers?

-Well, you know, we need people now that have more gray matter, not like the farmers.
+You know, and then taking it a step further, well, you know, we need people now that have more gray matter, not like the farmers.

 I'm like, wow.

-There's so many schools that offer not only bachelor of science degrees in agriculture and and other specialized fields regarding agriculture, but they offer these advanced degrees.
+There's so many schools that offer not only bachelor of science degrees in agriculture and other specialized fields regarding agriculture, but they offer these advanced degrees.

-Cal Poly, for example, major in for example, you can major in or minor in agribusiness, bioresource, agricultural engineering, environmental earth, and soil sciences.
+Cal Poly, for example, major in, for example, you can major in or minor in agribusiness, bioresource, agricultural engineering, environmental earth, and soil sciences.

 It's a science.